 Crow Canyon offers education programs in which students—fourth grade through college-level and lifelong adult learners—learn about archaeology and Pueblo Indian history, the scientific process, and the complex interactions between people and their environment.

-Crow Canyon partners with American Indians to enrich our understanding of past and present American Indian cultures and to share that knowledge with others.
-Working closely with our Native American Advisory Group and other American Indian communities, Crow Canyon seeks to broaden and enrich the perspectives gained through archaeological research, incorporate indigenous voices into its education curriculum, and initiate projects that are culturally relevant and directly benefit American Indian communities in the Southwest.
+Crow Canyon partners with s to enrich our understanding of past and present cultures and to share that knowledge with others.
+Working closely with our Native American Advisory Group and other communities, Crow Canyon seeks to broaden and enrich the perspectives gained through archaeological research, incorporate indigenous voices into its education curriculum, and initiate projects that are culturally relevant and directly benefit communities in the Southwest.